radman/notification_system/README.md

 ### Recurrences ###

+*(WILL CHANGE VERY SOON -- RECURRENCES WILL INSTEAD BE ASSOCIATED TO SUBSCRIPTIONS)*

 Recurrences must have a positive non-zero interval (specified in seconds).
 A recurrence can be associated to a notification as follows:

     notification.recurrence = Recurrence.create! :interval => 1.week, :end_date => 1.year.from_now